Risk Factors Dashboard

 There can be no assurance that this series of events will be successfully completed or that any stockholder will realize any return on their shares after our business plan has been implemented.

-Future losses are likely to occur as, until we have opportunities for growth in return for shares of our common stock to create value for our shareholders as we have no sources of income to meet our operating expenses.
+We have a retained deficit and anticipate future losses.
+As of September 30, 2025, we had a retained deficit of approximately $1,250,000.
+Future losses are likely to occur until we have opportunities for growth in return for shares of our common stock to create value for our shareholders as we have no sources of income to meet our operating expenses.
 As a public entity, subject to the reporting requirements of the Exchange Act of 1934, we will continue to incur ongoing expenses associated with professional fees for accounting, legal and a host of other expenses for annual reports and proxy statements.
 As a result, we may not have sufficient funds to grow our operations.
-As a result of these, among other factors, we received from our registered independent public accountants in their report for the financial statements for the year ended September 30, 2024, an explanatory paragraph stating that there is substantial doubt about our ability to continue as a going concern.
+As a result of these, among other factors, we received from our registered independent public accountants in their report for the financial statements for the year ended September 30, 2025, an explanatory paragraph stating that there is substantial doubt about our ability to continue as a going concern.

+Our company has a limited operating history and an evolving business model which raises doubt about our ability to achieve profitability or obtain financing.
 Our company only has a couple of years of operating history.
-Our company’s ability to continue as a going concern is dependent upon our ability to obtain adequate financing and to reach profitable levels of operations and we have a limited history of performance, earnings, and success.
+Our company’s ability to continue as a going concern is dependent upon our ability to obtain adequate financing and to reach profitable levels of operations and we have a limited history of performance, revenue, earnings, and success.
 There can be no assurance that we will achieve profitability or obtain future financing.
+There are many established venture capital and financial concerns that may be developing alternatives that have significantly greater financial and personnel resources and technical expertise than we have.
+In view of our limited financial resources and limited management availability, we will continue to be at a significant competitive disadvantage compared to our competitors.

 13

+We have a limited operating history with losses, and we expect the losses to continue, which raises concerns about our ability to continue as a going concern.
+We have generated minimal revenues since our inception and will, in all likelihood, continue to incur operating expenses with minimal revenues until we are able to successfully develop our business.
+Our business plan will require us to incur further expenses.
+We may not be able to ever become profitable.
 We have no sources of income at this time and no existing cash balances to meet our ongoing operating expenses.
 In the short term, unless we are able to raise additional debt and/or equity we shall be unable to meet our ongoing operating expenses.
 On a longer-term basis, we intend to raise the debt and/or equity to meet our ongoing operating expenses and merge with another entity with experienced management and opportunities for growth in return for shares of our common stock to create value for our shareholders.
 There can be no assurance that this series of events will be successfully completed.
+These circumstances raise concerns about our ability to continue as a going concern.
+We have a limited operating history and must be considered in the start-up stage.
+Our management has been able, thus far, to finance the operations through equity financing and cash on hand.
+There is no assurance that our company will be able to continue to finance our company on this basis.

 14